mb-dev/plan-my-time/README.md

 React Client <-> Python API Server       <-> Dropbox Browser      <-> Node.JS Static Server

-The main data source in the app is a "day journal" which records which tasks got done at which time.
+The main data source in the app is a daily activity journal which records which tasks got done at which time.

 Example:
 ```